For financial year 2019-20 (Including Budget amendments )

 b.
 The taxpayer should not have self-occupied residential property in any other place

 c.
 The taxpayer must be living on rent and paying rent

 d.
 The deduction is available to all individuals

 a.
 Rent paid minus 10% of adjusted total income

 b.
 Rs 5,000/- per month

 c.
-25% of adjusted total income**Adjusted Gross Total Income is arrived at after adjusting the Gross Total Income for certain deductions, exempt incomes, long-term capital gains and income relating to non-residents and foreign companies.
-An online e-filing software like that of ClearTax can be extremely easy as the limits are auto-calculated and you do not have to worry about making complex calculations.
+25% of adjusted total income**Adjusted Gross Total Income is arrived at after adjusting the Gross Total Income for certain deductions, exempt income, long-term capital gains and income related to non-residents and foreign companies.
+An online e-filing software like that of ClearTax can be extremely easy as the limits are auto-calculated.
+So, you do not have to worry about making complex calculations.
 From FY 2016-17 available deduction has been raised to Rs 5,000 a month from Rs 2,000 per month.

 FY 2017-18 and FY 2016-17 This deduction is available in FY 2017-18 if the loan has been taken in FY 2016-17.
-The deduction under this section is available only to an individual who is a first time home-owner.
-The value of the property purchased must be less than Rs 50 lakh and the home loan must be less than Rs 35 lakh.
-The loan must be taken from a financial institution and must have been sanctioned between 01 April 2016 to 31 March 2017.
-Through this section, an additional deduction of Rs 50,000 can be claimed on home loan interest.
-This is in addition to deduction of Rs 2,00,000 allowed under section 24 of the Income Tax Act for a self-occupied house property.
+The deduction under section 80EE is available only to home-owners (individuals) having only one house property on the date of sanction of the loan.
+The value of the property must be less than Rs 50 lakh and the home loan must be less than Rs 35 lakh.
+The loan taken from a financial institution must have been sanctioned between 1 April 2016 and 31 March 2017.
+There is an additional deduction of Rs 50,000 available on your home loan interest on top of deduction of Rs 2 lakh (on interest component of home loan EMI) allowed under section 24.

 a.
 The assessee should be a new retail investor as per the requirement specified under the notified scheme.